JTan2231/dewey/README.md

 - **`dewey -s -e`:** Synchronize the ledger and embed missing items.
 - **`dewey "How to train a language model" --filter language,rust`:** Search for documents similar to "How to train a language model" that are tagged with "rust".

-## Contributing

-Contributions are welcome!
-Please feel free to open issues or submit pull requests.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.